Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Introduction

-What is IT and Cyber Risk
+What is IT and Cyber Risk?

 Information technology is no longer a siloed function within an enterprise.
-Today, technology powers almost business units and organizations within a company.
-With that technology comes risk in the form of a cyber attack, a data breach, social engineering attack, and any other cyber event that can disrupt business operations or damage the company’s credibility.
+Today, technology powers almost all business units and organizations within a company.
+With that technology comes risk in the form of a cyber attack, a data breach, a social engineering attack, and any other cyber event that can disrupt business operations or damage the company’s credibility.
 As with any other form of risk (financial, operational, etc.), companies must embrace some IT risk to achieve their business goals, be it the adoption of new technology or forgoing an update or upgrade of legacy technology to save money.
 Each technology decision comes with a set of risks.

-What is IT Risk Management
+What is IT Risk Management?

-IT and cyber risk management is a critical function in today’s businesses.
+IT risk management is a critical function in today’s businesses.
 As more organizations have come to see IT risk as an essential part of an overall enterprise risk management program, defining, tracking, and mitigating cyber risks has become a regular talking point in Boardrooms across the globe.

 Read more about IT and cyber risk management.

-Tracking and Managing Cyber Risk
+Tracking and Managing IT & Cyber Risk

-How to Manage Cyber Risk
+How to Manage Cyber & IT Risk

-Risk Assessment Templates
+Cyber Risk Assessment Templates

 Read more about risk assessment templates.

-Risk Quantification Methods
+Cyber Risk Quantification Methods

 Risk Registers

-See examples of cyber risk registers here.
+See examples of cybersecurity risk registers here.

-Cyber Risk Management Tools
+Cyber and IT Risk Management Tools

 Learn what to look for in an IT risk management tool here.

-Presenting Cyber Risk to Executive Management
+Presenting IT & Cyber Risk to Executive Management

-In recent years, we have seen a tectonic shift in the way executives and Boards approach cyber risk.
+In recent years, we have seen a tectonic shift in how executives and Boards approach cyber risk.
 Before the Equifax breach, IT and cyber risk operated mainly in a silo, and information security leaders would typically report to the Board annually on the organization’s cybersecurity posture.
 However, today, Boards and CEOs are demanding greater insight into security practices and IT risk data.
 As a result, CISOs must prepare and embrace their role as the bridge between business-side executives and technical security teams.

 Using a Risk Matrix to Present to Executive Management